kristinemlarson/gnssrefl/README.md

 - <CODE>download_rinex p041 2020 150 0</CODE> downloads the data from day of year 150 in 2020

 - <CODE>download_rinex p041 2020 150 0 -archive sopac</CODE> downloads the data from sopac archive on day of year 150 in 2020

+- <CODE>download_rinex onsa00swe 2020 150 0 -archive cddis</CODE> downloads the RINEX 3 data
+from the cddis archive on day of year 150 in 2020

 <code>download_orbits</code> downloads orbit files and stores them in $ORBITS.
 See -h for more information.